xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/test/general/mocks.md

 # Testing with mocks

 [Mockito](https://site.mockito.org/) mocks are essentially an automatic [stubs](stubs.md): with the ability to dynamically declare method behavior (by default, all mock methods return default value: often null).

-Guicey provides `MocksHook` for overriding guice beans with mockito mocks.
+Guicey provides `MocksHook` for overriding Guice beans with Mockito mocks.

 !!! warning
-    Stubs will not work for HK2 beans
+    Mocks will not work for HK2 beans

 Mockito documentation is written in the `Mockito` class [javadoc](https://javadoc.io/doc/org.mockito/mockito-core/latest/org.mockito/org/mockito/Mockito.html).
-Additional docs could be found in [mockito wiki](https://github.com/mockito/mockito/wiki/FAQ)
-Also, see official [mockito refcard](https://dzone.com/refcardz/mockito) and [baeldung guides](https://www.baeldung.com/mockito-series).
+Additional docs could be found in [mockito wiki](https://github.com/mockito/mockito/wiki/FAQ) Also, see official [mockito refcard](https://dzone.com/refcardz/mockito) and [baeldung guides](https://www.baeldung.com/mockito-series).

 ## Setup

-Requires mockito dependency (version may be omitted if dropwizard BOM used):
+Requires the Mockito dependency (version may be omitted if the Dropwizard BOM is used):

 ```groovy
 testImplementation 'org.mockito:mockito-core'